homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

 successful developer-mode console login
 ```

 So we can assume FUN_00011924 parses the eeprom contents to get the value of an uboot env variable.
-So let's rename FUN_00011924 to get_uboot_env, and while we are on it, rename param 1 to uboot_env_var.
-We have already  idenitified 3 functions, not too bad.
+Next is renaming FUN_00011924 to get_uboot_env, and while we are on it, rename param_1 to uboot_env_var.
+We have already identified 3 functions, not too bad.

 # FUN_00011cec, the developer challenge giver and receiver.

 Let's check now FUN_00011cec, that function also access  the string "challenge: %s\nresponse: " at location 00012299.
-The part that interest us does the following:
+The part that interests us does the following:
-1. Generates the developer ("D") challenge
+1. Generates a  developer ("D") challenge.
-2. Prints the base64 encoded challenge, with a leading "B" carachter and waits for an answer.
+2. Prints the base64 encoded challenge with a leading "B" character and waits for an answer.
 3. Reads a base64 encoded answer and performs basic checks.
-4. Generates an expected response, and compares it with the provided answer
+4. Generates an expected response, and compares it with the provided answer.

-A piece of pseudo code that looks very appealing is the following:
+A piece of pseudocode that looks very appealing is the following:

 ```
   puVar5 = (undefined1 *)malloc(__n + 0x1d);